Sailor killed in Shore Dr. crash flown home to San Diego

 VIRGINIA BEACH, Va.
-(WAVY) — Twenty-four-year-old Ayana Paul was an accomplished athlete.
+(WAVY) — 24-year-old Ayana Paul was an accomplished athlete.

 An operations specialist in the U.S. Navy, she had dreams of becoming an athletic trainer for a pro sports team.